-In this article, we’ll explain to you how to find out the cause behind the corruption and how effectively you can fix the issue without putting the database file in any more danger.
+Your first action should be recognizing the cause of corruption and finding the correct method to remove the corruption from the database.
+In this present write-up, we’ll explain to you how to find out the cause behind the corruption and how effectively you can fix the issue without putting the database file in any more danger.

-The occurrence of Logical corruption can happen at discrete levels, and it is quite complex to find out the specific level on which it took place.
-At the database level, it is possible that you may have invalid index entries or cross-object chain linkage due to database engine failure.
-Also, you may encounter the chances of database corruption in the database file header or some specific incorrect access control levels.
+The occurrence of logical corruption can happen at discrete levels, and it is quite complex to find out the specific level in which it took place.
+At the database level, you may have invalid index entries or cross-object chain linkage due to database engine failure.
+Also, you may encounter corruption in the database file header.

 What to do?

 So, what are your options in cases like above?
 Well, like we discussed if it is the scene of Physical corruption the touch of a repair & recovery specialist becomes necessary.
 But what can you do if the Exchange Server database is suffering through Logical corruption?

 Fix for corrupt database due to Logical Corruption

 There could be tons of reasons for the existence of Logical corruption, as it is quite not straight to predict the exact reason behind because every reason for corruption is very specific, though Logical corruption can take place any time.
 Application malfunction, Unexpected database shutdown, Virus & Malware attacks, and other possible things are the reason abaft the Logical corruption.

 At some extent, it is challenging to source out the problem which later turns out as frustration & the task becomes time taking for the absolute prevention.

 Repair Corrupt Exchange Database using the Eseutil Utility

 A database is a document which consists of Tables and record, though in cases of corruption to rectify the file integrity and verify the file structure, Eseutil utility comes handy.
 It allows overcoming integrity issues that are related to the information store and the directory.